Did you know there are more than 70 million single family garage doors in the United States today? That’s a lot of doors!

 What Is a Carriage-Style Garage Door?

 You can identify carriage house garage doors by looking for several unique features, primarily their barn-like design and their distinctive hardware.
 Barn design can mean a variety of things, but in general, you’ll find they have a natural wood finish or perhaps crossbuck panels that make the doors look like ones you’d find on a horse stable.
-They may have windows that allow extra light into the garage.
-Carriage-house garage doors also tend to have decorative hardware, including handles — which may be exclusively decorative — in the middle of the door.
+They may have window designs or glass options that allow extra light into the garage.
+Carriage doors also tend to have decorative hardware, including handles — which may be exclusively decorative — in the middle of the door.

 Swing-out doors are another distinctive feature of carriage houses from the past.
 What is the swing-out door?
 It’s a door that opens by pulling out rather than up, as today’s doors do.
 At the time people used these doors daily, the handles and hinges incorporated into the door had a purely functional purpose — the person responsible for maintaining the carriages would have to pull them out to access the space inside.

-Today’s carriage-style garage doors maintain the look of these older doors — often including the hardware.
+Today’s carriage house style garage doors maintain the look of these older doors — often including the hardware.
 However, they open upward with the help of a garage door opener, just as any other traditional garage door would.

 What Options Does RCS Garage Doors Offer?